geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Improve WebsiteEditor control arrangement in general tab

 - [ ] Add progress bar or indication for crawling overall progress

+- [x] Add indication in the GUI if file hoster check, crypter crypt/check was successful or not (i.e. icon in the tab)

 - [x] Add indication in the GUI if image hoster upload was successful or not (i.e. green/red shape at the icon)